OnePageCRM/OnePageCRM.github.io/_posts/2014-08-12-api-updates.md

 As for the changes themselves they are quite minor.
 Here are a list of them:

 1. In some places the error string has been changed from `incomplete_request_data` to `invalid_request_data`.
 The error code remains the same.
-2. A contact can no longer be created without an owner id.
-To use the current user's id as the owner id add `partial=1` to the query parameters
+2. A contact can no longer be updated without specifying an owner id.
+To use the existing contact owner id as the owner id add `partial=1` to the query parameters
 3. New error format:

 ```javascript